jitsi/handbook/docs/dev-guide/mobile.md

 2. Build the app

     There are 2 ways to build the app: using the CLI or using Xcode.
+Using Xcode is recommended.

     Using the CLI: